Write your first model - simple RBC

 Standard deviations

-Next to the SS we can also show the model implied standard deviations of the model. get_standard_deviation takes care of this.
-Additionally we will set the parameter values to what they were in the beginning by passing on a Tuple of Pairs containing the Symbols of the parameters to be changed and their new (initial) values (e.g. (:α => 0.5, :β => .95)).
+Next to the SS the model implied standard deviations of the model can also be displayed. get_standard_deviation takes care of this.
+Additionally the parameter values will be set to what they were in the beginning by passing on a Tuple of Pairs containing the Symbols of the parameters to be changed and their new (initial) values (e.g. (:α => 0.5, :β => .95)).

 The function returns the model implied standard deviations of the model variables and their derivatives with respect to the model parameters.
 For example, the derivative of the standard deviation of c with resect to δ is -0.384.
 In other words, the standard deviation of c decreases with increasing δ.